Layer codes as partially self-correcting quantum memories: Layer codes

 \section{Layer codes}

-Layer codes are CSS codes with stabilizer generators that are geometrically local in 3D.
 To construct a layer code $\scrL(C)$, we specify a pair of parity check matrices $C=(H_X,H_Z)$ of any CSS code.
 Then, for each qubit, $X$-check, and $Z$-check of $C$ we introduce one layer of the surface code with appropriate boundaries; see Fig.~\ref{fig_layer}.
-For brevity, we refer to them as $Q$-, $X$- and $Z$-layers, respectively.
-The couplings between different intersecting layers are determined by $C$.
+For brevity, we refer to them as $Q$-, $X$-, and $Z$-layers, respectively.
+The couplings between different intersecting layers are determined by $C$; see Appendix~\ref{sec:appendix_a}.
 Intuitively, $\scrL(C)$ can be viewed as a concatenation of $C$ with the surface code, where parity checks of $C$ are implemented via lattice surgery~\cite{Horsman2012}.
 In what follows, we sometimes use the linear system size $L= \Theta(n)$.
-For more details, see Appendix~\ref{sec:appendix_a}.